Holiday Rush: Plot

-Rush and Roxy develop a romantic relationship but when Rush announces this to his children, Rush's son Jamal, already angry that he will not be able to afford Harvard anymore, runs away from home.
-Rush finds Jamal at his deceased mother's favorite location in a nearby park and Jamal expresses his discomfort living in their old house without his mother but comes to accept the new situation and his father's new relationship.
+The next day, Jamal runs away from home.
+Rush finds him at his deceased mother's favorite location in a nearby park.
+Jamal expresses his discomfort living in their old house without his mother, as they moved out shortly after her passing.
+But, he comes to accept the new situation and his father's new relationship.
+Rush pledges to find a way to cover Harvard's tuition.

-Rush finally manages to sell his large expensive house that he cannot afford anymore and Marshall from WMLE quits his job at the station and invests in WBQL, enabling them to broadcast during the Christmas season.
+Rush finally manages to sell their large, expensive house by lowering the price, and Marshall from WMLE quits his job and invests in WBQL, enabling them to broadcast during the Christmas season and beyond.